chartjs/Chart.js/docs/docs/general/locale.md

 title: Locale
 ---

-For applications where the numbers of ticks on scales must be formatted accordingly with a language sensitive number formatting, you can enable this kind of formatting setting with the `locale` option.
+For applications where the numbers of ticks on scales must be formatted accordingly with a language sensitive number formatting, you can enable this kind of formatting by setting the `locale` option.

 The locale is a string that is a [Unicode BCP 47 locale identifier](https://www.unicode.org/reports/tr35/tr35.html#BCP_47_Conformance).